 Realized gains and losses related to options are included in net realized gain/(loss) on options at fair value through profit or loss.
-Realized gains and losses relating to written options may arise from expiration of written options whereby realized gains are equivalent to the premium received and from the exercise of written covered call options in addition to the realized gains or losses from disposition of the related investments at the exercise price of the option.
+Realized gains and losses relating to written options may arise from expiration of written options whereby realized gains are equivalent to the premium received and from the exercise of written covered call options in addition to the realized gains or Notes to the financial statements for December 31, 2024 and 2023 losses from disposition of the related investments at the exercise price of the option.